uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 ## Executable Package Installation

-After you have generated the executable package, you will need to install the application locally through the installer you downloaded from the `/dist` folder.
+After you have generated the executable package (or have downloaded the one from the `Downloads` section), you will need to install the application locally through the installer you downloaded from the `/dist` folder (or the `Downloads` section of this README).

 <img src="README_assets/Usage_steps/Step1.PNG" width=600>

 You will be asked to pick a directory to intall the application into.
-Please select a path that's not within a OneDrive directory.
+Please select a path which is not within a OneDrive directory.

 <img src="README_assets/Usage_steps/step2.PNG" width=600>